tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 UTF-32 conversion, when it could have done a direct UTF-8 to UTF-32 conversion instead.

-To solve these kinds of problems, `as_utfN` unpacks the iterators it is given, so that only the bottom-most underlying pointer or iterator is stored:
+To solve these kinds of problems, `utf_view` unpacks the iterators it is given in the view it adapts, so that only the bottom-most underlying pointer or iterator is stored:

 ```cpp
 std::string str = "some text";